LaMitaOne/Flowmotion/README.md

 ### Latest changes:

+**v 0.995**
+- NEW: Implemented a cache mechanism (FBitmapSnapshot) for TImageItem.
+  Images are now resized to their grid target size during page load (ShowPage)
+  and stored.
+The Paint method uses these cached thumbnails for static items,
+  significantly reducing CPU load and memory bandwidth when rendering large grids.
+- Only original bitmaps are used during HotTrack/Zoom animations to maintain quality.

 **v 0.994**
 - some small bugfixes i found while porting it to skia4delphi
 - added property ShowSmallPicOnlyOnHover